What happens after I apply?

 - We will contact you by telephone and let you know that a property is available that we think matches your housing needs.
-If we cannot reach you by telephone then we will send you a letter giving you 2 days to respond to us.

 - At this point, we will give you the address of the property and this then becomes a formal offer of housing.